 Unusual national sport

 Who would have guessed that baseball is a national sport of Nicaragua?
 Most countries of Latin America watch football (soccer) and most famous sportsmen between Mexico and Chile are usually football players.
-Due to British influence in the Caribbean region, some countries are baseball lovers.
+Due to American influence in the Caribbean region, some countries are baseball lovers.
 More importantly, these countries usually beat Americans in their game.

 Lake Nicaragua competitor to Panama Canal